DeanOctober/Dean/README.md

 Hello

-My name is Dean, I love to play games and I was a professional Call Of Duty player in the Black Ops 4 season.
+My name is Dean October, I love to play games and I was a professional Call Of Duty player in the Black Ops 4 season.